Who Is Mario Andretti? The Racing Legend Born to Win (February 28, 1940)

-Racing car driver Mario Andretti was born on this day in 1940 in the former Kingdom of Italy, what is current day Croatia.
+Racing car driver Mario Andretti was born February 28, 1940 in the former Kingdom of Italy, in current day Croatia.
 Andretti made his US racing debut April 25, 1959, just four years after emigrating to the USA.
 The superstar driver started his racing career in Italy several years prior.
 It all began in 1953, at age 13, when he joined Italy’s Formula Junior racing league.
 Mario and his twin brother Aldo were born in Rina, in Montona, Istria, formerly the Kingdom of Italy, now Croatia.
 After the move to the US, Mario and Aldo took jobs at their uncle’s auto garage in Pennsylvania.
 There they earned money to purchase and modify a 1948 Hudson Commodore.

 Andretti in a Lotus in 1977.
 By Luca Varani – From SIM Driving Forum., CC BY-SA 2.5